Environmental Engineering Degrees: BS, MS & PhD Programs

 Why an Environmental Engineering Degree?

-If you know you are looking to work in certain aspects of Engineering, rather than just research science, upon completion of your degree, it is important to make sure you attend a school that is ABET accredited.
-ABET is a non-profit and non-governmental accrediting agency for academic programs in the disciplines of applied science, computing, engineering, and engineering technology.
-You can make sure your potential school is accredited using this ABET search engine.
+If you know you're looking to work in certain aspects of engineering rather than research science, it's essential to attend a school that is ABET-accredited.
+ABET is a non-profit and non-governmental accrediting agency for academic programs in engineering, computing, applied science, and engineering technology.
+You can verify your potential school's accreditation using this ABET search engine.

 Undergraduate Degrees in Environmental Engineering